 Twenty Tips For New Cyclists

-If you’ve come to the page because you’re new to the world of cycling then you’ll find twenty quick tips that will prove invaluable.
+If you’ve come to the page because you’re new to the world of cycling then you’ll find twenty quick tips for new cyclists that will prove invaluable.
 Some will lead on to other larger ‘tips’ which will be linked to from the smaller tip.

 Clothing

-Getting this right will make any ride you do much more enjoyable and getting it wrong will make every ride a chore and the points at which your body interfaces with the bike (bum, feet and hands) are where you need to pay most attention to
+Getting this right will make any ride you do much more enjoyable.
+Getting it wrong will make every ride a chore.
+The points at which your body interfaces with the bike are where you need to pay most attention.

-- Shoes – When you start riding you’ll be tempted to wear trainers or something similar but nothing beats the support you will get from proper stiff soled cycling shoes.
+- Shoes – It’s tempting when you start riding to wear trainers or something similar.
+However, nothing beats the support you will get from proper stiff soled cycling shoes.
 Most are designed to be used with clipless pedals but can still be used on traditional flat pedals with a toe clip / strap attached, and when you do decide to make the transition to clipless pedals you already have the shoes.

 - Jersey – Whilst the image of the Lycra clad cyclist may not appeal to some, you should certainly consider a proper sports top which will both keep you warm, is breathable and will wick away any sweat.
 If you don’t want a cycling specific jersey then a sports top may well suffice, or if you want something that isn’t too skin tight many brands are now starting to carry larger sizes that can be worn loose, the most notable probably being Fat Lad at The Back.